marafathussain/ML_book_easy/chapters/chapter1.md

 - Regulatory approval may require explanations (medical devices)
 - Scientific understanding requires knowing mechanisms
 - Trust: Clinicians hesitant to use unexplainable systems
-- Debugging: Hard to fix what you don't understand
+- Debugging: Hard to fix what you do not understand

 **Approaches to interpretability:**